scania-digital-design-system/tegel/packages/core/src/components/datetime/readme.md

 # tds-datetime

+🚧 This component is not yet accessible.
+Please refer to the [Accessibility Guidelines](https://tds-storybook.tegel.scania.com/?path=/docs/foundations-accessibility--docs) for more information.

 The tds-datetime component currently has the following limitations:

 - Users can set an invalid date (e.g., 2025-02-31) using the arrow keys.